Copperzilla Logo

 • 1x Hex screw head

-• Thermal paste incl. cleaning cloth, if ordered
+• Optionally: Thermal paste incl. cleaning cloth

 3. Preparation